In California, a felony is any offense that can result in a maximum sentence of over one year in jail.

-In California, any criminal offense that can result in a maximum sentence of more than one year is considered a felony crime.
-Also, anyone convicted of a felony crime in California can also be fined up to $10,000 and a judge has the option of imposing formal felony probation.
+In California, any criminal offense that can result in a maximum sentence of more than one year is considered a felony.
+Anyone convicted of a felony crime in California can also be fined up to $10,000, and a judge has the option of imposing formal felony probation.

 The two major classifications of California crimes are felonies and misdemeanors, which carry a maximum sentence of less than one year.

-A felony crime is the most serious and in addition to a state prison sentence and large fines, a conviction will carry other serious consequences.
+A felony crime is the most serious, and a conviction will carry other serious consequences, including a state prison sentence and large fines.

-For instance, there are many felony convictions that carry an additional punishment under California's “Three Strikes” Law.
+For instance, many felony convictions carry additional punishment under California's “Three Strikes” Law.
 Felony convictions also make it difficult for someone to secure certain types of employment and a professional license.

 Under federal law, a convicted felon can own or have possession of a firearm or ammunition.